klaudia121/stunning-future/README.md

 (2) *Calling the SVM training function* best_model, test_features, test_labels = train_svm_classifier(indep_df, y)

+**AddData class**

+is designed to merge multiple columns of datasets (or features extracted from them with PCA) from the LEMON database on the ID column (main_df).
+All numerical variables are initially normalized.
+     Input arguments:
+       - df - pandas DataFrame; dataset to be merged with main_df
+       - columns (optional) - list of strings,  list of columns in df, that should be merged with main_df
+       - dataset_name (optional) - string, used for naming PCA components

+*pick_columns* method can be used to merge columns from the dataset with *main_df* *feature_extraction* method can be used to extract PCA components from the dataset and merge them with *main_df*.

 **CreateLabels class**

 accepts 3 arguments:  the dataframe containing the target variable, the number of labales(classes) you want to obtain and the column name of the target variable.
 It creates an attribute *whole_df* which is a dataframe with 3 columns : 'ID' (like participant ID), 'score' - the target value, and 'label' - the target label(class).

 You can use the *summary* method on *whole_df* to get a distribution plot with the classes marked with colors and print the class counts.